Open-Technology-Foundation/lsd/README.md

 # Files and directories, 2 levels, detailed listing
 lsd -a -2 --ls ~/projects

+# Quick full listing with -A option
+lsd -A -3 /etc         # Same as: lsd -a -3 --ls /etc

 # Pass custom tree options
 lsd -- -L 5 -a -I 'node_modules|.git'